q-wrap/q-wrap/README.md

 ## API tokens

-For simulation on IonQ, an API token is required which should be specified in `data/secrets/tokens.json`:
+For simulation on IonQ, an API token is required as explained [here](https://docs.ionq.com/guides/managing-api-keys).
+The token should be pasted in `data/secrets/tokens.json` as follows:

 ```json
 {